Gerald Levert: Awards and nominations

 On December 7, 2006, it was announced that Levert, along with Chaka Khan, Yolanda Adams and Carl Thomas were nominated for a Grammy in the category of Best R&B Performance by a Duo Or Group With Vocals for their collaboration on "Everyday (Family Reunion)", a song from the soundtrack of Tyler Perry's Madea's Family Reunion.
 He was nominated again for the Best Traditional R&B Vocal Performance for his single, "In My Songs".
 At the 50th annual Grammy Awards, it was announced that Levert had won the award for "In My Songs".
-Levert's brother and former founding LeVert member Sean Levert accepted in his late brother's behalf.
+Levert's brother and former founding LeVert member Sean Levert accepted on his late brother's behalf.

 On August 17, 2013, in his hometown of Cleveland, Ohio, Gerald Levert was inducted into the 2013 class of the Rhythm and Blues Music Hall of Fame along with the O'Jays.